Viviana/connectivecommons.cc/content/pottery/_index.md

   <img src="magnolia2.jpg" width="400" />
 </p>

 p.s.
-I began my pottery journey as I embraced motherhood.
-It empowers me to transcend the roles of being both a mother and an academic.
-This marks the commencement of a therapeutic and uplifting journey.
 Credit to my classmates and teachers, Joy Friedman, Evelyn Snyder, and Cynthia Consentino, whose inspiration and ceramic expertise have profoundly influenced and guided me on this path.